Code of business conduct for authority members

 Any minor breach of this Code will be dealt with in the first instance informally, for example by the Chairperson of the Authority or the Chair of a committee or another member drawing the breach to the member’s attention during a meeting or similar.

-If a member is concerned that another member may be in breach of the Code they should raise their concerns with the Chairperson of the Authority or the Chair of the committee as appropriate.
+If a member is concerned that another member may be in breach of the Code they must raise their concerns with the Chairperson of the Authority or the Chairperson of the committee as appropriate.
 However, where there is evidence of a deliberate, serious or continued breach of the Code, this will be taken up by the Chairperson or the committee chair in a special convened meeting if appropriate.
-If necessary, the Chairperson will seek legal advice on how to proceed and/or initiate an external investigation if deemed appropriate and will consider whether the matter and any recommendations it may wish to make should be referred to the Minister.
+If necessary, the Chairperson will seek legal advice on how to proceed and/or initiate an external investigation if deemed appropriate and will consider whether the matter and any recommendations it may wish to make should be referred to the Minister for Tourism, Culture, Arts, Gaeltacht, Sport, and Media.